Wintellect/MSLearn/Object-Oriented Programming in Python/includes/2-use-attributes.md

 An instance attribute is one that is "instanced" for each and every object you create.
 A `person` class might have a `name` attribute that holds a person's name. `name` would need to be an instance attribute so every `person` could be assigned a different name.
 That class could also have attributes defining additional information about a missing person, such as:

-- Photos of the person's face
+- A photo of the person's face
-- A photo number identifying a particular facial photo
 - A unique ID for the person such as a Social Security number

-You can certainly define other attributes, but these instance attributes will do fine for the example.
-Knowing these pieces of information will tell you enough to locate additional information about the missing person.
-The picture number and picture content come from the downloadable database, you provide a name based on what you know about the person, and the cabinet file number is based on the system you use for filing additional details in your filing cabinet.
+It's obvious that these should be instance attributes because everyone has a different Social Security number and face.

 ## Load a database of faces

 Let's begin building a missing-persons example by loading a database of facial images.
-The dataset you will load is a publicly available one called the [Olivetti Faces dataset](https://scikit-learn.org/0.19/datasets/olivetti_faces.html) and was originally created by AT&T.
+The dataset you will load is a publicly available one called the [Olivetti Faces dataset](https://scikit-learn.org/0.19/datasets/olivetti_faces.html).
+It was originally created by AT&T.

 1. Return to the Azure Notebooks project you created in the previous unit and create a new Python 3.6 notebook named **Missing Persons.ipynb** or something similar.
 Then open the notebook.